 RCAT Licensed Roofing Contractor Program Information

-WHO IS TO BE LICENSED: Individuals are to be licensed, not companies, however a qualifying company is key to qualifying for the program.
+WHO IS TO BE LICENSED: Individuals are to be licensed, not companies, however the license holder must own, operate or manage a qualifying roofing company to participate in the program.
+That company may then market themselves as "licensed."
 Licensing is available for both Residential and Commercial Roofing Contractors; a Contractor can choose to apply for licensing in one or both categories.
 Licensing is open to all Roofing Contractors in Texas who meet the qualifications required on the application.

 QUALIFICATIONS FOR EACH PERSON:

-- Must be a principal in a roofing company domiciled in the State of Texas for at least three continuous years immediately prior to the date of application.
+- MUST be a principal in a roofing company domiciled in the State of Texas for at least three continuous years immediately prior to the date of application.
 The roofing company must have a fixed address with a physical location.
 A principal is defined as one who is actively engaged in the day to day management of the business, and is also in one of the following categories:

 - Sole Proprietor – Owner